samsquire/ideas4/README.md

 We want to handle multiple consumers and multiple producers.
 And scale by adding more of each.

-We map the synchronous code to a tree of disruptors each indepdentnly monitoring an event qeueue.
+We map the synchronous code to a tree of disruptors each indepdently monitoring an event qeueue.

-When an IO event comes in, we generate an event that needs to be processed.
-This is written to the ring buffer for events of that type.
+When an IO event or CPU completion event comes in, we generate an event that needs to be processed.
+This is written to the ring buffer for events down the chain of that destination type.

 ```
 OnRequest(request):